John T. McGreevy

 McGreevy has received fellowships from the American Council of Learned Societies, the Louisville Institute and the Erasmus Institute, and has published numerous articles and reviews in the Journal of American History, Commonweal, The New Republic, Chicago Tribune, The New York Review of Books, and other venues.

-His current project is a study of the 19th century Jesuits and what they tell us about religious controversy, the “Catholic revival,” and the transatlantic dimensions of American religion.
+He is currently working on a study of the nineteenth century Jesuits and what they tell us about religion in a global age.
 He is also interested in the intersection of religion and politics in the United States, from the 1960s to the present.